 Restaurant technology can help maintain the hum of service by adding counts to items — this helps servers avoid ordering something that is out of stock, then having to return to the table to disappoint a guest with bad news and wait while they choose something else.
 BONUS: The back of house will be grateful for the lack of disruptions in service!

-Step 3: Learn How the POS System Works
+Tip #3: Get Familiar With How the POS System Works

 Ah, the restaurant POS system: the gateway to placing and fulfilling guests’ orders.
 Whether your restaurant runs on a cloud-based POS or a legacy POS, it’s important that you know how to use the system quickly, efficiently, and without error.